PierreSenellart/provsql/studio/README.md

 # ProvSQL Studio

 A Python-backed web UI for ProvSQL, replacing the unmaintained `where_panel/`.
-Two surfaces:
+One app with two complementary modes that share the chrome (textarea, send-query, result rendering, mode switcher):

-* **Where Panel**: textarea SQL runner with hover-highlight where-provenance against source tables.
+* **Where mode** (`/where`): hover-highlight where-provenance against the source tables in a sidebar.
 Writes allowed (CREATE / INSERT / etc.) so users can paste a tutorial or case-study script and step through it.
-* **Circuit Visualizer**: interactive DAG view of the provenance circuit for a result tuple. × / + gates, hover to highlight subtree, click to pin, lazy expansion.
+* **Circuit mode** (`/circuit`): click a UUID or `agg_token` cell in the result to see the provenance DAG in the sidebar. × / + gates, hover to highlight subtree, click to pin, lazy expansion.

 This directory is currently a planning skeleton.
 See [`TODO.md`](TODO.md) for the implementation plan.